 Here at GamePro, we’ve never shied away from calling a spade a spade, a fanboy a fanboy or a crappy game a crappy game.
 This has landed us in some hot water over the past 12 months, with disgruntled readers and irate games publishers calling for our collective heads.
 (Can't we all just hug and get along?)

 A roundup of some great storage stocking stuffers

-Microsoft put eye-catching hardware on display at last week's Windows 7 launch event.
+Microsoft put eye-catching hardware on when it launched Windows 7.
 From netbooks and ultrathins to standard-size laptops and All-in-One touchscreen PCs, here's a closer look at some of the shiniest new Windows 7 machines.